 Two components of saffron called crocins and safranal are thought to play a role in saffron's antidepressant effects through dopamine, norepinephrine, and serotonin regulation.
 Saffron has been found to be anti-inflammatory, neuro-regulatory, and a stimulant of serotonin, all of which help in alleviating depression.

-- Found to be effective for mild to moderate depression in multiple small clinical trials
+- Found to be effective for mild to moderate depression

 - Excellent nutritional content containing manganese, magnesium, vitamin C, and iron